OMSAS – Referee Requirements

 If you are applying to the Queen’s University Combined MD/PhD program or MD/MSc programs, you must have additional references submitted for the MD/PhD and or MD/MSc portion of your application.

 This includes 2 additional confidential letters of recommendation (to be submitted under separate cover) focusing on your research accomplishments and potential to become a physician-scientist, in addition to the 3 recommendation letters that are required for the MD application.

 Further information is provided in your OMSAS application.

 University of Toronto MD/PhD and Graduate Applicants

 If you are applying to the University of Toronto’s MD/PhD program, you must have additional references submitted for the MD/PhD portion of your application.

 If you are a graduate applicant to the University of Toronto, you must provide the contact details of a graduate verifier.
-The University of Toronto may contact this verifier to confirm your degree type and program completion date.
+The University of Toronto may contact this verifier directly to confirm your degree type and program completion date.
 The verifier may be either your graduate supervisor or graduate program administrator.
-The University of Toronto will contact them directly.